salrashid123/cosign_bazel_cloud_build/README.md

-# Deterministic container hashes and container signing using Cosign, Bazel and Google Cloud Buildcosign@
+# Deterministic container hashes and container signing using Cosign, Bazel and Google Cloud Build

 A simple tutorial that generates consistent container image hashes using `bazel` and then signs provenance records using [cosign](https://github.com/sigstore/cosign) (Container Signing, Verification and Storage in an OCI registry).